longturn/freeciv21/docs/Contributing/game-admin.rst

 * For team games, explain how the teams will be selected / defined up front.
 For teamless games, potentially mention how many players are needed for the game to start.
 * Players are very interested in what kind of map topology will be used.
 Some only play squares, some only hexes.
-Define the game topology in the description.
+Define the map topology in the description.
 * Establish the length of turns.
 We have often run turns at 23 hours.
 However, lately we have been going with 25 hours.
   Either way, make sure to mention it in the game description.
 If you intend to change the length of the turn at a certain point in the game (e.g. for late game make the turns two days -- ``2*23`` or ``2*25``) you will definitely